DewanTechUS/Lab_4.2-_Array_Manipulation/README.md

-Task 1: Array Manipulation Basics
+Task 2: Filter and Search an Array
 Student Per Scholas Dewan Mahmud

-Task 1: Array Manipulation Basics

-This project shows how to use JavaScript arrays with basic functions.

 It includes:
-Creating an empty array called shoppingList
-Adding items with addItem()
-Removing the last item with removeLastItem() Displaying all items with displayList()
+Adding new items only if they are not already in the list Filtering items that match a search word (case-insensitive) Displaying the results in the browser console

 How to Use:
 Open index.html in your browser.
-Type an item and click Add Item.
-Click Remove Last Item to delete the last one.
+Add items using the Add Item button.
-Click Display List and open the browser console to see the result.
+Click Display List to see all items in the console.
+Type a word in the Search box and click Search to find matching items.

 Tools Used:
 HTML
 JavaScript
 Web Browser Console